-As noted above, the Ombudsman's preference is to finalise Ombudsman reviews via informal resolution processes where possible.
+As noted above, the Ombudsman's preference is to finalise Ombudsman reviews via informal resolution where possible.

-This is because it is often the quickest and easiest way to resolve the matter, consistent with the objectives of the FOI Act.
+This is because it is often the quickest and easiest way to resolve the matter, consistent with the objects of the FOI Act.

-The sections below provide an overview of how these processes are undertaken and possible outcomes for the parties.
+The sections below provide an overview of how informal resolution processes are undertaken and possible outcomes for the parties.

-Where these processes are unsuccessful, the Ombudsman will proceed to make a formal decision on the application - see section 4.10 Ombudsman decision.
+Where these processes are unsuccessful, the Ombudsman will proceed to make a review decision.
+In the majority of cases, this will be a formal published decision on the matter, unless the delegate decides not to proceed with a review-see section 4.10 Ombudsman decision.